Are you wondering why a strong narrative is so important in a presentation – and how you can develop your own?

 If you’re looking to develop an effective and compelling narrative for your own presentation, we’d recommend you carefully consider the points above.
 We find that working through the above with our customers has quite a dramatic effect on how they approach important presentations and meetings and really helps them to refine their proposition and messaging.

-There’s nothing to stop you from following this approach yourself, however, you may feel more comfortable engaging with an agency – even if it’s just to get a bit of outside perspective which can be crucial in sense checking your proposition.
+There’s nothing to stop you from following this approach yourself, however, you may feel more comfortable engaging with an outside resource – even if it’s just to get a different bit of perspective which can be crucial in sense checking your proposition.

 We then created a storyboard which enabled the entire sales team to review and practice the presentation to ensure the narrative and messages were spot on; at this stage, they were all focused on the content and narrative, without having to worry about the final design.
 You can see the final result in a more detailed case study.